 What To Expect After Treatment

-Your pessary will be fitted in your health professional's office.
+Your pessary will be fitted at your doctor's office.
 You may need to experiment with different kinds of pessaries to find one that feels right for you.
-Your health professional will teach you how to remove, clean, and reinsert the pessary on a regular schedule.
+Your doctor will teach you how to remove, clean, and reinsert the pessary on a regular schedule.
 The cleaning schedule is determined by the type of pelvic organ prolapse and the specific brand of pessary.
 If it is hard for you to remove and replace your pessary, you can have it done regularly at your doctor's office.

 Why It Is Done